sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

             return l.load_item()

 Save this file and open up a terminal, enter your project directory and activate the environment.
 Type in the command line `scrapy crawl fundrazr_campaigns3`.
+Currently, information from 53,459 campaigns have been extracted (email me if you would like a copy of that dataset).

 The next file that could be used is pipelines.py, which would be used when receiving an item and performing an action on the item (e.g., if you want to do a calculation on the item, or if you want to change the text to upper case).
 And it also considers whether the item should continue through the pipeline or if it should be dropped and not processed any further.

+In the settings.py file, you can activate several options.
+Here are some tips to be aware of while web scraping: